NPacha/NicolesChocolates/unit_3/w16d02/instructor_notes/readme.md

 [You should always specify a Node.js version that matches the runtime you're developing and testing with](https://devcenter.heroku.com/articles/nodejs-support).
 Without setting this, Heroku will 'guess' a version Node.js for you.
 One big gotcha is that some newer/updated npm packages just won't run on an older version of Node.js and vice versa.

+# Add MongoDB Locally
+Just use your connection string as your mongoURI.

+Be sure to that there is a  .env and a .gitignore to exclude your .env file from your git repository.

+Add MONGODB_URI to your .env file.

 ## Test your app